MOTIONSOFT MASTER SERVICES AGREEMENT

 2.18.3.
 ACH Returns.
 ACH Returns will be reported to Customer upon Motionsoft’s receipt of same.
 Customer acknowledges that Members may have a dispute right pursuant to NACHA rules (i.e. Regulation “E”, as previously defined) and/or their agreement with the holder of the Member Account, and Motionsoft will have the right (but not the obligation) to pass ACH Returns and any costs resulting therefrom to Customer.

-This Agreement and all order forms, schedules, attachments, and referenced terms and conditions or policies, including, without limitation, the Order Form, the Customer Data Access Request Form, the MoSoPay Supplemental Agreement, the EULA, (all as applicable), and all other terms and conditions, which are incorporated by reference herein, or in an applicable Order Form, collectively represent the complete agreement and understanding between Company and Customer with respect to the subject matter herein and supersede any other written or oral agreement.
+This Agreement and all order forms, schedules, attachments, and terms and conditions, including, without limitation, the Order Form, the Customer Data Access Request Form (as applicable) and all other terms and conditions, which are incorporated by reference herein, or in an applicable Order Form, collectively represent the complete agreement and understanding between Company and Customer with respect to the subject matter herein and supersede any other written or oral agreement.

 Customer may not use MoSoPay to process Transactions in connection with an illegal transaction or the sale or exchange of any illegal or prohibited goods or services or any of the other business activities set forth in this Attachment A.